brunoparga/fave-jobs-react/README.md

 Are you hydrated?
 When was the last time you drank water?
 Possibly a while, I guess... stand up, stretch your legs, go grab a water; the first deployment to GitHub Pages takes up to 10 minutes, since it propagates to the whole GitHub CDN (Content Delivery Network).

-Now that you've _checked your water and drunk a Twitter_, you can go to the URL you set up on `package.json`, which is probably `https://[your-github-username].github.io/fave-jobs-react` and see your front-end gloriously deployed.
+Now that you've drunk a water and checked your Twitter, you can go to the URL you set up on `package.json`, which is probably `https://[your-github-username].github.io/fave-jobs-react`, and see your front-end gloriously deployed.
 (Or not.
 This worked for me for the main repository, but not for a side one that I built to test these instructions.
 I don't know what to do here.
 Halp!)

 ### Test